Fitch Affirms Region of Umbria's Credit-linked Notes at 'BBB+' on Sovereign Action

 KEY RATING DRIVERS

-the trustee (set up under a trust deed between the issuer and JP
+directly to the trustee (set up under a trust deed between the

 Following the payment delegation, which cannot be revoked by